caiocutrim/My-nodejs-express-scarffold/readme.md

 # into you project
 npm run dev
 ```
-This scarfolding try to following the DDD(domain driven design)
+This scarffolding try to following the DDD(domain driven design)

 License is really boring... this project is really free and don't make sense have a lot of descripted rights!